Show by Label

 For about 40 years, I held on to a Fast Rise Board assembly from a PG506 dating back to my time at Tektronix.
 The unit was defective coming out of a unit that was still under warranty (actually blown up by the user) and could not be repaired without some significant surgery.
 With some help I was able to fix it.
 For a long time I wanted to reproduce part of the PG506 Calibrator to test and adjust DMM's and oscilloscopes and although I even had a prototype for the Standard Amplitude amplifier up and running, I never saw the real need to spend some significant money on the required precision parts to finish it.

-During this time I already built a PIC-AXE program to control the frequency selection so the time was right to put it all together.
+During this development I already built a PIC-AXE program to control the frequency selection so the time was right to put it all together.
 The main controller for the instrument is a PIC-AXE 14M2, and I use a second 18M2 controller to serially drive the LCD display.
 The PIC-AXE chips are very easy to use and are programmed in BASIC.
 PIX-AXE has a great Software Development Environment (SDE), which I think is even better than the Arduino SDE. http://www.picaxe.com/

 Please keep in mind that this is a quick-and-dirty "put together".
 Dealing with fast pulses with frequencies at 20MHz on proto-board are typically not very forgiving for glitches due to the fast switching of devices, and this is no exception.
 When (if) I decide to build a final version, I will have to make a proper PCB with power and ground planes and do a much, much better job at decoupling.